MeltwaterArchive/storyplayer/index.md

 ## Test Environments

 For those larger and more complicated apps (like the DataSift platform), Storyplayer can provision and destroy whole [test environments](environments/index.html) to run your tests against.
 Today, Storyplayer ships with fully-working support for [Vagrant](environments/vagrant.html) and [EC2](environments/ec2.html).

-We've also added support for [SauceLabs](environments/saucelabs.html) for automated cross-browser testing of your apps.
+## Test Devices

+Storyplayer works with a large variety of [web browser and platform combinations](devices/index.html).
+You can test using the [web browsers running on your desktop or laptop](devices/localbrowsers.html).
+We've integrated with [SauceLabs](devices/saucelabs.html) for automated cross-browser testing of your apps.
+And, for advanced users, we support [remote WebDriver instances](devices/remotewebdriver.html) too.

 ## Documentation

-You're reading the front-page of Storyplayer's online manual, over 35,000 words covering:
+You're reading the front-page of Storyplayer's online manual, over 50,000 words covering:

 * [installation](installation.html) and [configuration](configuration/index.html) of Storyplayer
 * what [stories](stories/index.html) are, and their [test phases](stories/phases.html)